Mindera/fastlane-plugin-cosigner/README.md

 ## Why do I need it? 🤔

-This action especially useful to avoid having to configure the Xcode project with a "static" set of code signing configurations for:
+This action is especially useful to avoid having to configure the Xcode project with a "static" set of code signing configurations for:

- * Provisioning Style (Xcode8+): Manual / Automatic
+ * Code Signing Style (Xcode8+): Manual / Automatic (originally Provisioning Style on Xcode 8)
+ * Code Signing Identity: iPhone Development / iPhone Distribution
+ * Provisioning Profile UUID (Xcode 7 and earlier)
+ * Provisioning Profile Name (Xcode8+)
  * Team ID
- * Provisioning Profile UUID (Xcode 7 and earlier) and Name (Xcode8+)
- * Code Signing Identity: iPhone Development / iPhone Distribution
+ * Application Bundle identifier

 By being able to configure this before each build (e.g. gym call), it allows having separate sets of code signing configurations on the same project without being "intrusive".